Published On: Oct 26 2012 06:17:36 AM CDTUpdated On: Apr 11 2016 10:10:46 AM CDT

-In honor of Presidents Day Monday, take a look at photos of first pets dating back to the late 1800s, including Miss Beazley, the Scottish terrier owned by President George W. Bush and first lady Laura Bush while they were in the White House.
+In honor of National Pet Day, take a look at photos of first pets dating back to the late 1800s, including Miss Beazley, the Scottish terrier owned by President George W. Bush and first lady Laura Bush while they were in the White House.

 Sunny, a female Portuguese water dog, joined Bo Obama as "first pet" in August 2013.
 In a post on the White House's website, Sunny is described as "full of energy and very affectionate," whose name was chosen to "fit her cheerful personality."